jegasus/scene-clicker/README.md

 # Instructions
 - Step 1: activate this module in your world
-- Step 2: in the Scenes Directory panel or in Journal Entries, left-click on any of your scenes
+- Step 2: in the Scenes Directory panel, in Journal Entries or on the Navigation menu, left-click on any of your scenes
 - Step 3: bask in the glory of viewing the Scene instead of having the Scene Config Sheet pop up

 <ins>**Additional options**</ins>: hold <kbd>Ctrl</kbd> to Activate the Scene or hold <kbd>Alt</kbd> to render the Config Sheet.